ankipalace/anki-dev-infra/README.md

 ## Purpose ##

-Provide a reproducible, Ubuntu desktop environment for Anki development.
+Provide reproducible environments for Anki development.

+> Currently provides only a virtual machine but will be extended to produce a
+> Dockerfile as well.

 This is an, as of yet, not incredibly well thought out Vagrantfile and Ansible playbook that provisions an Ubuntu VirtualBox with a lightweight Lubuntu desktop.